Abe Gray: Political life

 In 2016, Gray ran in the 2016 Dunedin mayoral election, coming tenth with 734 votes.

 Gray ran for the Aotearoa Legalise Cannabis Party in the 2017 Mount Albert by-election, running against Jacinda Ardern, Julie Anne Genter and Geoff Simmons.

-Later in 2017, Gray left his role as president of the Aotearoa Legalise Cannabis Party and ran for The Opportunities Party in Dunedin North, partly due to a dissatisfied member base which wanted him gone, and partly because he was impressed by TOP's drug reform policy.
+Later in 2017, Gray left his role as president of the Aotearoa Legalise Cannabis Party and ran for The Opportunities Party (TOP) in Dunedin North, partly due to a dissatisfied member base which wanted him gone, and partly because he was impressed by TOP's drug reform policy.
 Gray called on other ACLP members to transition to TOP.
 Late in the 2017 election, the Greens went all-in promoting their cannabis legalisation policy, ultimately leading to the 2020 New Zealand cannabis referendum, which Gray is convinced would not have happened without TOP's presence.